MozillaHive/hive-contributor-guide/why_a_learning_network/hive_vision_and_goals.md

 **Hive NYC contributors**:
 * Create and try out new tools and practices.
 * Connect young people to relevant academic, work or civic opportunity.
-* Engage youth by incorporating self-direction into learning experiences.
+* Engage youth by incorporating self-direction and hands-on making into learning experiences.
 * Design opportunities to learn valued skills and competencies.
 * Support and encourage collaboration between members (and youth).
 * Build, test and spread solutions via iterative, constructive learning activities.